r3h6/TYPO3.EXT.error404page/README.rst

 Contributing
 ------------

+Bug reports
+^^^^^^^^^^^

-Bug reports and pull request are welcome through `GitHub <https://github.com/r3h6/TYPO3.EXT.error404page/>`_.
+Bug reports are welcome through `GitHub <https://github.com/r3h6/TYPO3.EXT.error404page/issues/>`_.

+Please submit with your issue the debug log.
+Enable it in the extension configuration and clear the frontend cache before reproducing the failure.

 Pull request
 ^^^^^^^^^^^^

+Pull request are welcome through `GitHub <https://github.com/r3h6/TYPO3.EXT.error404page/>`_.

-Pull request to the master branch will be ignored.
-Please pull to the develop branch.
+Please not that pull requests to the *master* branch will be ignored.
+Please pull to the *develop* branch.

 Changelog